bytebase/bytebase.com/content/docs/change-database/synchronize-schema.md

 <TutorialBlock url="/docs/tutorials/how-to-synchronize-database-schemas" title="How to Synchronize Database Schemas" />

 Bytebase supports synchronizing a specified schema version of one database to others.
+It

-It displays the schema differences between the two selected databases and generates the suggested DDL statements (e.g. ALTER TABLE).
+Schema synchronization compares the schema differences between a source database and one or multiple target databases.
+Then it generates the suggested DDL statements (e.g. ALTER TABLE) to transit the source database schema state to the target database schema.
 You can:

-- Propagate the schema changes from the test database to your prod database.
+- Propagate the schema changes from the one database to others.
 - Revert the database schema to an old version.

 ## Supported Objects